tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 --------------------

-The *Jupyter Notebook App* is a server-client application that allows operating on :ref:`notebook documents <notebook_document>` (open, close, run, etc...) via a web browser.
+The *Jupyter Notebook App* is a server-client application that allows editing and running :ref:`notebook documents <notebook_document>` via a web browser.
-The *Jupyter Notebook App* can be run on a local desktop requiring no internet access (like described in this document) or installed on a remote server and accessed through the internet.
+The *Jupyter Notebook App* can be executed on a local desktop requiring no internet access (like described in this document) or installed on a remote server and accessed through the internet.